flexera-public/policy_templates/cost/aws/burstable_instance_cloudwatch_credit_utilization/README.md

 This policy has the following input parameters required when launching the policy.

+- *Allowed Regions* - A list of allowed regions for an AWS account.
+Click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) to check regions in AWS.
+If this field is left empty, then the policy will throw an error.
 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
 - *Number of Surplus Credits to alert on* - Number of CPU Surplus Credits to report on, Set to -1 to ignore cpu burst credits
 - *Enable checking burst credit balance against max* - checks burst credit balance against max_earnable_credits